GoogleCloudPlatform/community/tutorials/scheduling-periodic-jobs-with-cloud-scheduler.md

 date_published: 2019-12-03
 ---

 Automating tasks that re-occur is definitely at the heart of every software developer.
-Google Cloud has a tool that allows users to schedule jobs while maintaining the usual unix-cron format.
+Google Cloud provides Cloud Scheduler, a tool that allows users to schedule jobs with the conventional unix-cron format.

-Cloud Scheduler can be referred to as *Cronjob as a Service* tool; it is fully managed by Google Cloud, so you don't need to manage the scheduler's underlying infrastructure.
+Cloud Scheduler can be referred to as a *cron-job-as-a-service* tool.
+It is fully managed by Google Cloud, so you don't need to manage the scheduler's underlying infrastructure.

-Cloud Scheduler can be used for multiple use cases, such as making requests to an HTTP/S endpoint, invoking a Pub/Sub topic, making database updates and push notifications, triggering CI/CD pipelines, scheduling tasks such as image uploads and sending an email, or even invoking Cloud Functions.
+Cloud Scheduler can be used for multiple use cases, such as making requests to an HTTP/S endpoint, invoking a Pub/Sub topic, making database updates and push notifications, triggering CI/CD pipelines, scheduling tasks such as image uploads and sending email, and even invoking Cloud Functions.

 ## Objective